 For the first two weeks of each term, no room changes will be granted while vacancies are being confirmed.

 During the third week of each semester, once all vacancies have been verified, students will have a chance to move or swap rooms during an open room change period.
-On the first day of this period, students who know where they want to move will be required to obtain signatures from their new roommates.
-On the following days of the open room change period, signatures will not be required.
+If students are asking to join a friend in another suite, they will be required to obtain approval from all future suitemates in order to finalize their room change requests.

 It is the philosophy of the Office of Residence Life that room changes should be utilized only after mediation has not been effective in resolving roommate issues.
 An important aspect of the collegiate experience is living and learning with different types of people with varying interests.
-Students working together, with the assistance of their resident assistants, can solve problems and resolve differences.
+Students working together, with the assistance of their resident assistants and building supervisors, can solve problems and resolve differences.
 These experiences can benefit everyone involved and students may develop life skills to become Spartan Ready.
+Interpersonal Abilities and Teamwork are vital to residential success through Spartan Living.
+As a result, it is an expectation that a Roommate Agreement is kept on file for all shared residential spaces.
+Roommate Agreements are completed at the beginning of the semester or updated when a new resident moves in.
+They are a valuable tool to facilitate open communication and establish healthy boundaries between roommates/suitemates.
+Requests to move outside of Open Room Change will only be considered after a mediation has taken place with an RA using the Roommate Agreement on file.

 Authorized University personnel may enter, inspect and make repairs to the assigned space at reasonable hours.
 The University shall make every effort to provide privacy to the occupants of the residence halls.
 It is anticipated that entry into residence hall rooms, except for routine inspection, housekeeping, and maintenance, will not be necessary.
 Privacy depends on the cooperation and willingness of each occupant to respect the rights of others and the rights of the University.